WebView

 rotate: RotateValue | None = None

-Transforms control using a rotation around the center.
+Transforms this control using a rotation around its center.

-property could be one of the following types:
+The value of rotate property could be one of the following types:

 scale